jschuster/-jschuster.github.io/_posts/2021/2021-10-04-android-studio-terminal.md

   - android
   - terminal
 ---

+{: .notice}
+**Update 2023-08-21:** In the meantime, the documentation was turned on its head.
+The [former statement use ANDROID_HOME over ANDROID_SDK_ROOT](https://web.archive.org/web/20211127190734/https://developer.android.com/studio/command-line/variables) is now exactly the opposite.
+I have updated this post to reflect the new recommendations.

 Sooner or later you will get to the point where you need to use Android tools via the terminal.